 When you don’t get a lot of days off to travel you have to learn to maximise the little amount of time you have!
 In today’s Mini Travel Guide I share my tried and tested itinerary on how to spend 3 Days in Barcelona, Spain.
 Including cool things to see and do, where to eat and where I stayed!
 Visiting Barcelona in January or December is a great choice, the weather is comfortable and the beach doesn’t have 2 million bodies on it!

 When it comes to travel, I think nothing of jumping on the first flight of the day, visiting a country, seeing some of the sights, have dinner somewhere, stay the night and then take the last flight back home on the following day.
 Sometimes when you don’t get a lot of days off to travel you have to learn to maximise the little amount of time you have!
-In today’s “48 Hours in…” guide I share my tried and tested itinerary on how to spend 2 Days in Prague, Czech Republic.
+In today’s “48 Hours in…” guide I share my tried and tested itinerary of places to visit in Prague in 2 days!
 Including cool things to see and do, where to eat and where I stayed, helping you to get the best out of a weekend in Prague!